GaetanKarst/FlickFeed/README.md

-# FlickFeed
+# FlickFeed 📰

-FlickFeed is a Kotlin Multiplatform MVP project designed to deliver a seamless article consumption experience across Android, iOS, and a supporting Ktor server backend.
+FlickFeed is a Kotlin Multiplatform MVP project designed to deliver a seamless article consumption experience across Android, iOS.
 It leverages the power of Kotlin to share business logic and UI components (via Compose Multiplatform) across different platforms.

 ⚠️This MVP project was made to learn the new Kotlin Multiplatform framework and its limitations.